 9. Poor communication

 Communication is a cornerstone of project success.
 Poor communication can result in many types of project failures.
 This can be anything from managing customer expectations to keeping the team aware of status and future needs.
 Communicating across project teams gives insight to potential impacts such as resource conflicts.

 The project manager needs to drive communication at all levels: with the team, the customer, and other stakeholders.
 Provide visibility to project information via tools where possible.
 However, don’t let this be a full substitute for communication.
 Poor communication can result in surprises and lack of support when needed for unanticipated changes.
 For the team, communications regarding tasks and milestones need to continue through the course of the project to ensure activities stay on track as scheduled.

 A solid, well-created project plan is crucial.
 But another reason why projects fail is insufficient monitoring and controlling of the plan.
 The project manager must track progress and milestones, and address all changes from the plan.
 There will often be changes needed to the plan, and these can be addressed with formal team change processes.
 However, if you aren’t monitoring the plan, the schedule can easily slip, and there’s no way to control what you’re not monitoring.

 Additionally, there will be times when the team needs support and guidance from you as the project manager due to unforeseen roadblocks or conflicts.
 For example, if management assigns team members to other projects without giving clear priority, the PM must help resolve this – especially if the workload exceeds team capacity.
 The project that manager is like an orchestra conductor who needs to ensure everyone continues to play on key and follow the written music.
 The team is looking to you for guidance and leadership.
 If you don’t provide it and show that the project is important to you, the team won’t get the message that it should be important to them either.

-Click the infographic list below to download as a guide to lead your future projects to success!
+Scroll to the bottom of the post to download the infographis.
+Use it as a guide to lead your future projects to success!